 Often acute pain can be managed with over-the-counter medications such as aspirin or acetaminophen.
 A sprained ankle or other minor musculoskeletal injury will often respond well to RICE therapy: rest, ice, compression, and elevation.
 Topical pain medications can also be used for certain types of injuries.

 Sometimes acute pain requires more powerful treatments such as opioids, medications that prompt the release of dopamine — a chemical in the brain that reduces the perception of pain.
 Opioids, such as fentanyl, oxycodone, and morphine, are often needed to manage the pain caused by a major surgery, such as a knee replacement, or a traumatic injury, such as a serious burn or broken bone.
-It’s important that a physician anesthesiologist be involved in pain management plans requiring opioids because of the potential side effects and the risk of addiction.
+It’s important that an anesthesiologist be involved in pain management plans requiring opioids because of the potential side effects and the risk of addiction.

-There are many ways other than medication to manage pain, and physician anesthesiologists can advise patients and consult with their other physicians and health care providers to develop a care plan.
-For example, a physician anesthesiologist may work with a physical therapist to coordinate physical therapy for a patient’s sports injury, or he or she may consult with an oncologist to help manage pain caused by a patient’s cancer or cancer treatment.
+There are many ways other than medication to manage pain, and anesthesiologists can advise patients and consult with their other physicians and health care providers to develop a care plan.
+For example, an anesthesiologist may work with a physical therapist to coordinate physical therapy for a patient’s sports injury, or he or she may consult with an oncologist to help manage pain caused by a patient’s cancer or cancer treatment.

-Physician anesthesiologists also can advise patients on the use of therapies such as massage and biofeedback.
+Anesthesiologists also can advise patients on the use of therapies such as massage and biofeedback.